Terra Cresta 3D: Gameplay

 Terra Cresta 3D is a vertical-scrolling shooter video game.
 Assuming the role of three different starships — the Winger, Gamma and Beta — the player is tasked with completing six stages by destroying enemies and avoiding collision with them and their projectiles.
-The Gamma gives the player a tailgun that can fire forwards and backwards, and the Beta doubles the player's firepower.
-These ships can be found by destroying small bases found throughout stages.
+The Gamma gives the player a tailgun that can fire forwards and backwards, and the Beta doubles the firepower.
+These ships can be found by destroying small bases located throughout stages.

-By collecting small "F" icons from defeating enemies, the player can combine all three ships into one for increased power — combining with one other ship gives the Winger a wave beam, and combining with two provides the Winger with heat-seeking lasers that automatically lock onto enemies.
-The player can also launch a powerful screen-clearing bomb in the form of a flaming phoenix that glides across the screen.
+By collecting small "F" icons from defeating enemies, the player can combine all three ships into one for increased power.
+Combining with one other ship gives the Winger a wave beam, and combining with two provides the Winger with heat-seeking lasers that automatically lock onto enemies.
+The player can also launch a powerful bomb in the form of a flaming phoenix that glides across the screen.
 Stages end with a boss that must be defeated to progress.
 By performing a button combination on the main menu, the player can access a cheat giving them 99 lives at the beginning of the game.

 Development and release

-Terra Cresta 3D was released in Japan by Nichibutsu for the Sega Saturn on August 8, 1997 in Japan.
+Terra Cresta 3D was released in Japan by Nichibutsu for the Sega Saturn on August 8, 1997.
 It is the second Terra Cresta game to not have any involvement with series creator Shigeki Fujiwara, as several years prior he left Nichibutsu to work on the Bomberman series for Hudson Soft.
 Described as "the heart and soul of the company" by Hardcore Gaming 101, his departure left Nichibutsu struggling to produce any successful action-oriented games, instead releasing a number of pornographic mahjong arcade titles throughout the late 1990s.
 Terra Cresta 3D is one of the company's last video games alongside titles such as Battle Round USA, as they suspended their operations in the early 2000s.